khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 -	At this stage we will need Red Hat Network or Red Hat satellite credentials to register RHEL vms with RedHat and get access to the required software channels during the deployment.
 More specifically, we will need: o	Red Hat Network/Satellite name o	The associated password or activation key
--	Pool Id provides access to the required software channels for Openshift and Cloudforms.
+-	PoolId provides access to the required software channels for Openshift and Cloudforms.
 PoolId can be listed by invoking the command 'subscription-manager list -available' from a registered RHEL system.
-Contact your Red Hat admin or Red Hat support if you are missing information
+Contact your Red Hat admin or Red Hat support if you are missing information.
--	For high availability consideration, we are deploying 3 vms for each type (master, infra and node).
+-	For high availability consideration, we are deploying 3 vms for each type (master, infra and agent).
 If you want to deploy the lab with minimal cost, you can reduce the number of vms to one per each.
-Also, you can scaledown the vm families, but preferably stick to vms with SSD disks for faster deployment.
+Also, you can scale down the vm families, but preferably stick to vms with SSD disks for faster deployment.
 -	The master and infra load balancer DNSs (in red circles) should be globally unique.
 Choose your own names.

 9. From the Azure portal, go to your resource group “ossdemo”, track the progress of the deployment and make sure the deployment finishes, successfully.
+The process should last around 20 minutes.
+It is a good time to have a break.

 The following diagram explains the physical architecture of the deployed cluster.

-Figure 6: Deployment diagram

 The bastion server implements mainly two distinct functions.
 One is that of a secure way to connect to all the nodes, and second that of the "installer" of the system.
 The bastion host is the only ingress point for SSH in the cluster from external entities.
 When connecting to the OpenShift Container Platform infrastructure, the bastion forwards the request to the appropriate server.
 The next diagram, explains the role and tasks of the Openshift master/agents and the logical architecture of the solution.

-Figure 7: OpenShift logical architecture

 EXERCISE-2: CREATE AND MANAGE PROJECTS
 There are many ways to launch images within an OpenShift project.
 In this exercise we will focus on the graphical portal.